Tie (engineering): Plate

-See

 Rafter tie (and tie-beams)

 Rafter ties are designed to tie together the bottoms of opposing rafters on a roof, to resist the outward thrust where the roof meets the house ceiling and walls.
 This helps keep walls from spreading due to the weight of the roof and anything on it, notably wet snow.
 In many or most homes, the ceiling joists also serve as the rafter ties.
 When the walls spread, the roof ridge will sag.
 A sagging ridge is one clue that the home may lack adequate rafter ties.
 Rafter ties form the bottom chord of a simple triangular roof truss.
 They resist the out-thrust of a triangle that's trying to flatten under the roof's own weight or snow load.
 They are placed in the bottom one-third of the roof height.
 Rafter ties are always required unless the roof has a structural (self-supporting) ridge, or is built using engineered trusses.
-A lack of rafter ties is a serious structural issue in a conventionally framed roof.
+A lack of rafter ties is a serious structural issue in a conventionally-framed roof.

-A wooden beam serving this purpose is known as a tie-beam and a roof incorporating tie-beams is known as a tie-beam roof.
+A wooden beam serving this purpose is known as a tie-beam, and a roof incorporating tie-beams is known as a tie-beam roof.